cicirello/alpine-plus-plus/README.md

 ## Installation and Usage

-The pre-built image is hosted on Docker Hub.
+The pre-built image is hosted on both Docker Hub and the Github Container Registry.
 You can use it in the following ways.

 ### Docker Pull Command